Pastors’ Forum: Four Approaches to Evangelism Training

 First, the church leaders model evangelism.
 We are not asking our people to be involved in something that we ourselves are not doing.
 The pastors and elders are sharing Christ with their neighbors, friends, and family members.

 Second, the pastors preach it and teach it.
 The preaching of the Word stands as a constant reminder of God’s call for his church to be his ambassadors in the world as he makes his appeal through us.
 Also, we teach evangelism in a variety of contexts.
-A primary equipping venue for us is our home group groups.
-Here we have a “multiplication guide” that walks a home group through six-month evangelism training course.
+A primary equipping venue for us is our home groups.
+Here we have a “multiplication guide” that walks a home group through a six-month evangelism training course.

 Finally, we celebrate it.
 What is celebrated is cultivated.
 And a culture of evangelism is stronger than any evangelistic program.
 We celebrate evangelism through stories of conversion and faithful members who bear witness to Christ.
 Four times a year we have “Celebration Weekends” where the bulk of the worship gathering centers around the proclamation of the gospel through baptism.
 At The Village, we ask those who were integral in the conversion of the individual being baptized to perform the baptism.
 In other words, our members baptize those they lead to Christ.